alottabits/boardfarm-bdd/requirements/UC-12347 remote cpe reboot.md

   7. The ACS issues the queued Reboot RPC.
   8. Continue from step 7 of the main success scenario.

-- **6.a CPE Rejects Reboot RPC**:

-  1. The CPE receives the Reboot RPC but rejects it (e.g., due to access rights, invalid state, or security policy).
-  2. The CPE responds with a fault code indicating the rejection.
-  3. The ACS records the failure with the fault code and logs the rejection.
-  4. The CPE does not reboot and remains in its current operational state.
-  5. The CPE completes the session normally.
-  6. Use case fails; minimal guarantees are met.

-- **9.a CPE Fails to Complete Boot Sequence**:

-  1. The CPE initiates reboot but fails to complete the boot sequence (e.g., kernel panic, boot loop, hardware failure).
-  2. The CPE does not reconnect to the ACS within the expected time window.
-  3. The ACS does not receive Inform messages from the CPE after the expected reconnection window.
-  4. The ACS detects the absence of periodic Inform messages.
-  5. The ACS logs the failure and may trigger alerts.
-  6. Use case fails; minimal guarantees are met (device record preserved, but CPE is non-operational).

-- **10.a CPE Fails to Reconnect After Reboot**:

-  1. The CPE successfully reboots but fails to reconnect to the ACS (e.g., network configuration lost, ACS unreachable, DNS resolution failure).
-  2. The ACS does not receive Inform messages from the CPE after the expected reconnection window.
-  3. The ACS logs the disconnection and may trigger alerts.
-  4. Use case fails; minimal guarantees are met (device record preserved, but CPE is disconnected).

-- **11.a CPE Configuration Lost During Reboot**:

-  1. The reboot succeeds, but some configuration parameters are reset to defaults or lost.
-  2. The CPE reconnects to the ACS and sends Inform message, but with default or partial configuration.
-  3. The ACS detects configuration discrepancies.
-  4. The ACS may trigger reprovisioning to restore the correct configuration.
-  5. Use case succeeds with comments, noting the configuration loss and reprovisioning.

 ## Technology & Data Variations List